• Skip to primary navigation

 When you write a blog post, you can have it duplicated on blog aggregators, and the links to your web pages from those copies of your post will count as external inbound links.
 There are lots of these available to you — as an example, see Business2Community or BlogEngage.

-Done right, your blog can help your link popularity at the same time that it funnels potential customers into the marketing content on your website.
+Done right, your blog can help your link authority at the same time that it funnels potential customers into the marketing content on your website.
 That’s certainly a winning proposition.

-For professional help with maximizing your blogging power, SEO for your website, or building link popularity, contact us at Rank Magic.
+For professional help with maximizing your blogging power, SEO for your website, or building link authority, contact us at Rank Magic.

 • « Go to Previous Page